Earwigs

 The Dangers of an Earwig Infestation

-• Unpleasant Surprises: Earwigs are often found in damp, dark places like basements, bathrooms, and kitchens.
+• Unpleasant Surprises: They are often found in damp, dark places like basements, bathrooms, and kitchens.
 Their presence in your home can cause concern and discomfort, even though they don’t pose any real health risks to humans.

 How to Prevent Earwigs